Foreign relations of NATO: Ukraine

 Amid the Euromaidan unrest, Yanukovych fled Ukraine in February 2014.
 The interim Yatsenyuk Government which came to power, initially said, with reference to the country's non-aligned status, that it had no plans to join NATO.
 However, following the Russian invasion of Ukraine and parliamentary elections in October 2014, the new government made joining NATO a priority.
 On 23 December 2014, the Ukrainian parliament renounced Ukraine's non-aligned status that "proved to be ineffective in guaranteeing Ukraine's security and protecting the country from external aggression and pressure".
 Ukraine and NATO have since held joint seminars and joint tactical and strategical exercises and operations.

 Since the start of the 2014 Russian military intervention in Ukraine, public support for Ukrainian membership in NATO has risen greatly.
 Since June 2014 polls show that about 50% of those asked voice support for Ukrainian membership.
 By early 2022 (just before the Russian invasion of Ukraine began), support had risen further to 62% as Russia built up forces near the Ukrainian border.
 In March 2022, Volodymyr Zelenskyy, president of Ukraine, stated that he did not anticipate Ukraine joining NATO in the near future.
 However, in September 2022, he announced that Ukraine has applied for NATO membership under an accelerated procedure, following Russia's claimed annexation of Southeastern Ukraine.

+The inaugural meeting of the NATO-Ukraine Council happened on 12 July 2023 at the NATO's 2023 Vilnius Summit.
+The Council met at the level of Heads of State and Government, including the participation of Ukrainian President Volodymyr Zelenskyy.

 Global NATO

 In 2006, the then United States Ambassador to NATO Ivo H. Daalder together with James Goldgeier conceived the term "Global NATO".
-Subsequently, ideas for membership of various states were floated: Brazil, South Africa, Singapore, India, Israel, and most frequently of Australia, Japan, South Korea, New Zealand and Colombia.
+Subsequently, ideas for membership of various states were floated: Brazil, South Africa, Singapore, India, Israel, and most frequently the Indo-Pacific Four group of Australia, Japan, South Korea, and New Zealand, as well as Colombia.
 The idea is to transform the Cold War institution into a "Global alliance of democracies".

 Australia

 The issue of Australian NATO membership is often brought forward.
 Australia is even referred to as a "de facto member of NATO".
 Australia is referred to by NATO as one of their "partners across the globe", agreeing to work on crisis and conflict management, post-conflict situations, reconstruction and facilitating humanitarian assistance and disaster relief.
 NATO and Australia signed a joint political declaration in June 2012 followed by a signature of an Individual Partnership and Cooperation Programme in February of the next year.

 General Knud Bartels, Chairman of the NATO Military Committee at the time, stressed the need for "substantial and practical cooperation, to learn from each other, share best practices and develop common standards because NATO and Australia have a strong partnership and are committed to enhancing their abilities of working together in order to better tackle future global challenges".
+Australia attended the NATO Summit for first time in 2022.